Zepo/Reflow/README.md

 ### Actions

-Actions are defined as normal methods on store module, except with a name prefix "action".
+Actions are defined as normal methods on store modules, except with a name prefix "action".
 Reflow will do some magic tricks with that.

 ```objective-c
 @implementation TodoStore